Joseph Bohmann 1891 Presentation Guitar

 designs, but he did make some high-end and presentation

-it he used elephant ivory for the nut, saddle, pyramid bridge, bridge
+he used elephant ivory for the nut, saddle, pyramid bridge, bridge pins,

-pins, and end pin; genuine tortoise shell (from the Hawksbill turtle:
+and end pin; genuine tortoise shell (from the Hawksbill turtle: now an

-now an endangered species); high grade mother-of-pearl and abalone;
+endangered species); high grade mother-of-pearl and abalone; Adirondack

-Adirondack spruce top with select Brazilian rosewood sides and back;
+spruce top with select Brazilian rosewood sides and back; Macassar ebony

-Macassar ebony fretboard (also rare); and a pre-patent special brass
+fretboard (also rare); and a pre-patent special brass tuning plate

-tuning plate engraved with birds in flight (he received his patent on
+engraved with birds in flight (he received his patent on his tuning plate

 The guitar has amazing volume; excellent separation and balance.